alvarogonzalezferrer/zerozeroufo/README.md

 X or ENTER - shoot in the direction you're moving  ⚡

+NOTE: if we press both beam & shoot, we shoot down, only in first weapon tier.

 F1 to see help screen
 F2 to configure keyboard / mouse / joystick
 F10 or ESC to quit the game